Best Hiking Skirts and Dresses of 2025

 What we didn’t like: Waistband is slightly too narrow for my taste resulting in tightness at the waist, size range from REI should reach 4X at the minimum

-The REI Trailmade Skort is an excellent summer companion and our pick for the Best Plus-Size Hiking Skort/Skirt/Dress.
+The REI Active Pursuits Skort is an excellent summer companion and our pick for the Best Plus-Size Hiking Skort/Skirt/Dress.
 We've taken it on short hikes, longer overnight trips, and at every farmer’s market and brewery we’ve found in between.
 The skort is made from durable 89% ripstop nylon/polyester that has survived being scooted across boulders and through thick brush.

-One of our writers has always preferred skorts over skirts, and the Trailmade Skort is an excellent example of a skort, with the functionality of shorts and the aesthetic appeal and ventilation of a skirt.
+One of our writers has always preferred skorts over skirts, and the Active Pursuits Skort is an excellent example of a skort, with the functionality of shorts and the aesthetic appeal and ventilation of a skirt.
 The built-in shorts prevent chafing, and the leg openings are large enough that we don’t feel constricted.
 The skort has an elastic waistband with an adjustable waist belt to tighten or loosen the fit as needed.
 We tested the 3X and found the waist not to be too small or pinch my stomach like many hiking shorts and pants do.

 View the REI Co-op Trailmade Skort